greatxrider/awesome-startup-employee-directory-project/README.md

 • This project emphasizes dynamic rendering of content using JavaScript.
 • Contributions and feedback are welcome via GitHub pull requests.
 • The project includes additional steps for preparing, building, and testing.
+• The following style changes were made:
+    - Background Color: The background color of the modal was changed to sky blue to improve the visual appeal.
+    - Font Types: Custom fonts were used to enhance readability and aesthetics.
+    - Title and Headers Position: The position of the title and headers was adjusted for better alignment and visual hierarchy.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.